“[Angelico] a rare and perfect talent”

 What I often notice, is that frequently, the business world looks down upon the art world, when it comes to innovation and business.
 Business leaders are skeptical about artists’ ability to understand their world, participate in it, or even change it.

 I wonder how many marketing agencies and post-production companies are familiar with RGBD Toolkit, a creative hardware/software tool for capturing volumetric video?

 This product was developed by three photographers who encountered a challenge in their job.
-When they didn’t find any a solution, they did what artists often do – they created one.
-Just like Angelico, the three photographers imagined, conceptualized and built a solution.
+When they didn’t find any solutions, they did what artists often do – they created one.
+Just like Angelico, the three photographers imagined, conceptualized, and built a solution.
 Their solution is now changing the way we made a film, shoot a commercial, and capture videos.

 Is it possible that business leaders are missing the imagination and invention of artists that react to their industry?